estherDow/sequenceAll/README.md

 ## sequence all.

-A Software Project for the esp32 microcontroller, that aims to provide a low code entrypoint to build a sequencer out of anything imaginable.
+A low code Sequencer firmware for the esp32.
-Internal Communication and signal routing is done making heavy use of the [CNMAT/OSC](https://github.com/CNMAT/OSC) library.
+Internal Communication, pattern matching and signal routing, is done making heavy use of the [CNMAT/OSC](https://github.com/CNMAT/OSC) library.
-Particularly, their OSCMessage class, from which I inherit to make it more suitable to operate in an OOP environment.

-Future implementations will create OscMessageAdapter objects to pass them around the system.
-This way, a translation layer between `cv/midi/osc` can be run concurrently to sequencing messages to either of the protocols.
+Changes of routes at Runtime is possible and will be implemented in the upcoming releases.

 This application currently runs on only one core, so the second core is entirely unused and may be leveraged for other duties with few changes to the software.